lhamini/676_w1_officehours/README.md

 ## Troubleshooting

-- If you encounter any errors related to the OpenAI API, make sure you've correctly set up your API key in the configuration step.
 - Ensure that the YouTube URL is valid and the video is publicly accessible.
 - Some videos may not have transcripts available, which can cause the app to fail for those specific videos.